 In 2006, CTMDs work to research and revitalize the Yiddish Dance tradition kicked off the first regular dance workshop series in North America.
 These Tantshoyz (dance house) programs have been now replicated in several other cities.
 Over 200 researchers, dance leaders and enthusiasts from all over North America assembled in 2007 to take part in the first-ever Yiddish Dance Research Symposium, presented by CTMD in partnership with New York University Professor Barbara Kirshenblatt-Gimblett.
 The Yiddish Dance Action Network was founded to create a network of researchers around the world who share information.

 In concerts and workshops since 1974, CTMD has also had a special focus on presenting important Yiddish folk singers including Michael Alpert, Jacob Gorelick, Itzik Gottesman, Mariam Nirenberg, Bronya Sakina, Beyle Schaechter-Gottesman, Perl Teitelbaum, Ethel Raim, Josh Waletzky and Feigl Yudin, as well as badkhones (recitations of a traditional wedding jester) by Toyvye Birnbaum, and khazones (cantorial music) by Avrum Itskhok Moskovitz.

-The An-sky Institute for Jewish Culture receives major support from the Keller-Shatanoff Foundation, the Atran Foundation, the Marinus and Minna B. Koster Foundation and the National Endowment for the Arts.
+The An-sky Institute for Jewish Culture receives support from the Keller-Shatanoff Foundation, the Atran Foundation, the Marinus and Minna B. Koster Foundation and the National Endowment for the Arts.